pollen-robotics/reachy2-docs/content/docs/advanced/calibrate-cameras.md

 ---
 ## 0. Dependencies

+On your own computer:
 You will need to install Pollen's multical fork.
 Follow [instructions here](https://github.com/pollen-robotics/multical).

+You will need to install pollen-vision repo as well.
+[Clone the repo](https://github.com/pollen-robotics/pollen-vision/tree/develop), then `pip install -e .[depthai_wrapper]`

+> We recommand to use a virtual environment.

 ## 1. Charuco calibration board

+Go to `pollen-vision/pollen_vision/pollen_vision/camera_wrappers/depthai/calibration`.
 If you don't have one, generate a charuco board with the following command:

 ```console